hsongxa/parallel-mesh-partitioner/README.md

 ### Usage

-The source code only contains four header files.
-The function template `partition` assumes that the `mesh` is initially distributed among `p` processes and it then determines a new partition of the `mesh` to `k` parts, using the `p` processes.
-Overloads of the function are provided...
+The source code only contains four header files, with the main function named `partition`.
+It is a function template that assumes the `mesh` is initially distributed among `p` processes and it then determines a new partition of the `mesh` to `k` parts, using the `p` processes.
+An overload of the function template accepts the user provided custom weights of cells.

-// TODO: describe the function signatures and usages...
+They require the `mesh` class to have two public member `typedef`s, one `coordinate_type` and the other `index_type`.
+The former defines the type of coordinates (usually `double` or `float`) in each dimension of the 3D space.
+The latter defines the type (usually `int` or `long`) used to index cells in the `mesh`.
+In addition, the `mesh` class should provide three public member functions, `num_local_cells`, `local_bounding_box`, and `cell_centroid`.
+The last two functions allow the construction of the space filling curve which maps each cell to a SFC index.
+For existing `mesh` implementations that do not meet thses requirements, one can easily implement an adapter class to expose these `typedef`s and member functions.

 Note that this code does not redistribute mesh cells according to the new partition, it simply computes the partition and output it to the caller.
-Algorithms of redistributing the mesh depend on the mesh data structure and normally reside in the mesh implementation.
-An example of distributed hexahedral mesh can be found in the repository `robust-dg`.
+Algorithms of redistributing the mesh depend on the mesh data structure and normally reside in the mesh implementation itself.
+A family of distributed meshe data structures are implemented in my other repository, `parallel-meshes`.

 Example usage of the code can be found in `/test`.
 To build the tests, go to the folder and run **`make`**.
-On systems with different compilers or MPI implementations, change the `makefile` accordingly before running **`make`**.
+On systems with different compilers or MPI implementations than mentioned above, change the `makefile` accordingly before running **`make`**.

-To run the tests, do `mpirun -n <number of processes> ./test`